XorTroll/Goldleaf/README.md

 2. Place the tinfoil nro in the "switch" folder on your sd card, and run using the homebrew menu.

 ## Download
-Courtesy of ao, builds are made automatically for each commit at: https://buildserv.stayathomeserver.club/tinfoil/
+Courtesy of [LavaTech](https://discord.gg/VjyDSuu), builds are made automatically for each commit at: https://buildserv.stayathomeserver.club/tinfoil/

 When ready, full releases will be located at: